-- > Create and maintain a stimulating environment that encourages pupils to be engaged - > Develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons - Establishing clear routines - Communicating expectations of behaviour in ways other than verbally
+Create and maintain a stimulating environment that encourages pupils to be engaged

+Develop a positive relationship with pupils, which may include:

+- Greeting pupils in the morning/at the start of lessons - Establishing clear routines

-- Highlighting and promoting good behaviour - Concluding the day positively and starting the next day afresh - Having a plan for dealing with low-level disruption - Using positive reinforcement
+- Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - Concluding the day positively and starting the next day afresh - Having a plan for dealing with low-level disruption - Using positive reinforcement

-All classroom areas at St. Gregory's Catholic High School will:
+All classroom areas at St. Gregory's Catholic High School should:

-- Be tidy and well organised - Arrange materials and resources to aid accessibility and reduce uncertainty and disruption. - ➤ Have displays to help progress and develop self-esteem through demonstrating the value of every individual's contribution - provide a welcoming environment - be clear of litter and food - Display the AtL and Sanctions Ladder poster
+- Be tidy and well organised - > Arrange materials and resources to aid accessibility and reduce uncertainty and disruption. - Have displays to help progress and develop self-esteem through demonstrating the value of every individual's contribution - > provide a welcoming environment - be clear of litter and food - Display the AtL and Sanctions Ladder poster

-Any staff using classrooms that facilitate the use of specialist equipment such as computers, Bunsen burners, craft knives, scissors or other specialist equipment, will follow more specific departmental guidance in managing these resources.
+Any staff using classrooms that facilitate the use of specialist equipment such as computers, Bunsen burners, craft knives, scissors or other specialist equipment, should follow more specific departmental guidance in managing these resources.